Olexandr43/PvZ-JS-2.0/README.md

 The horde has grown much more dangerous and unpredictable.

-*   **Pole Vaulting Zombie (💀):** A fast-moving zombie with 25 health.
-Its key ability is to jump over the first plant it encounters in a lane, bypassing your initial line of defense.
 *   **Football Zombie (👹):** An extremely fast and durable zombie with 84 health.
 It acts as a battering ram, capable of absorbing a large amount of damage while quickly closing the distance to your house.
 *   **Dancing Zombie (🕺):** A tricky zombie with 25 health.
 It moves forward with a unique dancing animation and periodically summons four Backup Dancers in the tiles surrounding it, quickly overwhelming a lane.
 *   **Backup Dancer (💃):** A standard zombie with 14 health that is only spawned by the Dancing Zombie.
 They appear in groups and can be very dangerous if the main dancer isn't dealt with quickly.